 Crank window

-A quick learner from Washington, DC says:
+Quick Learner from Washington, DC

 I have a window where the bolt that holds the crank in has come lose.
 I have started the nut back into the crank shaft.
 It seems like I need a special tool to tighten the nut so it is flush with the crank handle.
 Can any one advise the window make, model, or what tool would be needed.